jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

     three_ok

-The upgrade script will wipe all files on the **flags** partition, make sure it's formatted as FAT.
+The upgrade script will wipe all files on the **flags** partition and make sure it's formatted as FAT.

-The file `two` or `three` indicates the partition that should be used.
+The files `two` or `three` indicate which partition should be used.
 This file is managed by the upgrade script.

-`two_tried` or `three_tried` is a flag to u-boot that it has tried this partition before.
-This file is managed by u-boot and ensures u-boot won't keep retrying a partition that doesn't boot.
+The `tried` flag files tell u-boot that it has tried this partition once before.
+This file is managed by u-boot (`uEnv.txt`) and ensures u-boot won't keep retrying a partition that doesn't boot.

-`two_ok` or `three_ok` is a flag to u-boot that the partition is ok to use.
-This file is managed by Linux.
+The `ok` flag files tell u-boot that the partition is OK to use.
+This file is managed by Linux once the system has booted successfully.

-Here's some psuedo code for u-boot use of the **flags** partition
+Here's some pseudo code for the u-boot use of the **flags** partition

     if test -e two then
         if test -e two_ok then